peter88213/novelyst/docs/template/index.md

 With the [pywoo extension for OpenOffice](https://peter88213.github.io/pywoo) and the [yw-cnv extension for LibreOffice](https://peter88213.github.io/yw-cnv), you can write your edited Office documents back to the yWriter project.

 Please note that *novelyst* is not intended to compete with or replace yWriter.
 Quite deliberately, *novelyst* does not support many of yWriter's unique features.
-It has no scene editor, no progress control, neither LaTeX nor ebook export.
+It has no scene editor included, no progress control, neither LaTeX nor ebook export.
 Definition and replacement of global variables and project variables is not supported, neither is inline code.
 Not to mention yWriter's sophisticated backup features.

 The purpose of *novelyst* is to allow yWriter projects to be edited quickly and easily with OpenOffice.
 For this purpose there are the appropriate export functions, the possibility to change the chapter structure (which cannot be done with OpenOffice), and a simple locking mechanism that gives enough freedom so that the user remains responsible for making sure that nothing gets mixed up.